Configure Prisma Access Colo-Connect

 VLAN attachments are called Connections in the Prisma Access UI.

-• Partner Interconnect—The Layer 3 physical connection between a service provider owned router and a GCP edge router in a given GCP compute region.
-A partner Interconnect provides connectivity between your on-premises and VPC networks through a supported service provider.
+• Partner Interconnect—The connection between a service provider owned router and a GCP edge router in a given GCP compute region.
+A partner Interconnect provides both Layer 2 and Layer 3 connectivity between your on-premises and VPC networks through a supported service provider.
+Colo-Connect uses the interconnect to bring up the underlay BGP routing.

 Colo-Connect supports both Dedicated and Partner interconnects.